jthomas/microservices_without_servers/code/README.md

 _Note: You can skip the following steps and visit the [CLI setup link](https://new-console.ng.bluemix.net/openwhisk/cli) directly without having to manually find it._

-OpenWhisk is currently in beta (September 2016) and only available through new IBM Bluemix UI.
 Once you've logged into the platform and finished setting up your account, follow these steps to provision an instance.

 - Click the "[Try the new Bluemix](https://new-console.eu-gb.bluemix.net/)" link in the home page.